BAKMAH/rkit/README.md

 ## Description
-`rkit` hooks several functions in order to hide itself, and avoid being detected. `rkit` comes with an anti rootkit feature that detects if functions have already been hooked before the rootkit is properly initialized. `rkit` Also checks for byte-patch hooking.
+`rkit` hooks several functions in order to hide itself, and avoid being detected. `rkit` comes with an anti rootkit feature that detects if functions have already been hooked before the rootkit is properly initialized. `rkit` also checks for byte-patch hooking.

 ### Features
 - Anti VM